ballerina-platform/module-ballerinax-googleapis.sheets/tests/Ballerina.md

 ## Running Samples
 You can use the `tests.bal` file to test all the connector actions by following the below steps:
 1. Create configration file in module-ballerinax-googleapis.sheets.
-2. Obtain the client Id, client secret, access token and refresh token as mentioned above and add those values in the configration file.
+2. Obtain the client Id, client secret and refresh token as mentioned above and add those values in the configration file.
 #### Config.toml
 ```ballerina